 What Is Water Disinfection?

-Disinfection is different from sterilization.
-This is when every microorganism is killed, regardless of whether they are actually harmful.
+Water disinfection is different from sterilization.
+When you sterilize something every microorganism is killed, regardless of whether they are actually harmful.

 Why Is Disinfection Important?